Ricette di Sicilia

 - 1

-Combine the plain flour and semolina with the fresh yeast, caster sugar and softened lard.
+Combine the flours with the fresh yeast, sugar and softened lard.

 - 2

-Gradually pour in the water and knead until you have a smooth, even dough.
+Gradually add the water, kneading until you achieve a smooth, even dough.

 - 3

-Add the salt and continue kneading until silky and elastic.
+Add the salt and continue kneading until the dough is silky and elastic.

 - 4

-Leave the dough to rise for about an hour in a bowl lightly brushed with olive oil.
+Leave the dough to rise for about an hour in a lightly oiled bowl.

 - 5

-Roll out the dough onto a greased baking tray and let it rest for 20 minutes.
+Roll out the dough into a greased baking tray and let it rest for 20 minutes.

 - 6

-Wash and dry the chicory, then roughly chop it.
+Wash and dry the escarole, then roughly chop it.

 - 7

-Prepare the anchovies by rinsing and chopping them into small pieces.
+Prepare the anchovies by cleaning and chopping them into small pieces.

 - 8